 False positive detections occur when an antivirus software incorrectly identifies a legitimate file or program as malicious.
 This can happen due to various reasons such as outdated virus definitions or heuristics algorithms.

-Is McAfee considered malware?
+Is The Best considered malware?

-Is it safe to use McAfee antivirus?
+Is it safe to use The Best antivirus?